getsetbro/blog/_posts/2017-03-30-zero-to-website-on-node-in-azure.md

 - Install the latest stable version of Node from [https://nodejs.org](https://nodejs.org).
 - Create a folder named 'dev' in your Documents folder.
 - Open your command-line tool to the 'dev' folder.
-- Type `npm init` to initialize by making a 'package.json' file.
+- Type `npm init` to initialize by creating a 'package.json' file.
 Press ENTER through all the prompts to select the defaults.
-- Add Hapi by entering `npm install --save Hapi`.
-The '--save' (or '-S') adds it to the 'package.json' file as a dependency for this app.
-This will tell cloud service what packages are needed to build this project.
+- Add Hapi by entering `npm install --save Hapi`
+  _The '--save' (or '-S') adds it to the 'package.json' file as a dependency for this app.
+This will tell cloud service, or any dev, what packages are needed to build this project._

 ## Create the app

+> Competitors to Hapi are Express, Koa, Lazo, Restify - I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 ### Hapi

-Competitors to Hapi are Express, Koa, Lazo, Restify - I am keeping a list [here](https://github.com/getsetbro/csv-files/blob/master/node-tools.csv)

 - Create a 'index.js' file in the 'dev' folder.
 This can also be 'server.js' or 'app.js'.
 - Copy and paste into 'index.js' the first example from [https://hapijs.com/](https://hapijs.com/)